Baluoteli/ARD-Agora-RTC-Hooking-API-Windows/README.md

 # ARD-Agora-RTC-Hooking-API-Windows

-The demo mainly explains how to use HOOK to do double-window operation on window pc
+The current demo is mainly written for heroes

 With this sample Code you can:

 - join/leave channel

-- show local /remote video stream

 - Listen to /play remote audio stream

-- switch Native video capture divices

 - switch Native audio capture devices